Application Package for Fast and Reliable Continuous Deployment

 Unique to DeployHub Pro is the ability to version all of the application meta data.
 This means that your Application Package is treated just like source code allowing you to ‘check-out’ incremental changes between any two versions.
-Versioning includes database components, environment variables, infrastructure and your application level components.
-Versioning includes audit information so you can easily see who changed the ‘code’ and when.
-Every component within the package is versioned, along with any updates to the installation workflow for that component.
+Versioning includes database components, environment variables, infrastructure, and your application level components.
+Versioning also includes audit information so you can easily see who changed the ‘code’ and when.
+Every component within the package is versioned, along with any updates, to the installation workflow for that component.

 ….try that with a one-off script.

 Ad Hoc Scripting is Unnecessary for Continuous Deployment